openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 * Packed packet headers, tile-part header (PPT) marker segment (optional) <sup>\*</sup>

-These marker segments (which are marked with an asterisk) are only minimally supported at this stage: if *jpylyzer* encounters any of them, it will include the corresponding element in the *properties* element of the output.
+These marker segments that are marked with an asterisk above are only minimally supported at this stage: if *jpylyzer* encounters any of them, it will include the corresponding element in the *properties* element of the output.
 However, *jpylyzer* currently does not analyse their